Email Deliverability Β· Guide

 Bouncer

-Email verification with catch-all toxicity scoring (0 to 5 scale) and a Deliverability Kit covering inbox placement, SPF/DKIM/DMARC tests, and blocklist monitoring.
-Non-expiring credits, no charge for unknowns.
+Email verification with catch-all toxicity scoring (0 to 5) and a Deliverability Kit covering placement tests, SPF/DKIM/DMARC checks, and blocklist monitoring.
+Credits do not expire; unknowns are not charged.

 See Review